Newton D. Baker House: History

-In 1976, Yolande Bebeze Fox, the former Miss America 1951, bought the home from Straight.
-Fox lived in the home until her death in February 2016.
+In 1976, Yolande Betbeze Fox, the former Miss America 1951, bought the home from Straight.
+Fox lived in the home with her granddaughter, Paris Campbell, until her death in February 2016.

 Architectural details

 The home is considered more representative of New England architecture than other contemporary Georgetown homes.
 The house has many architectural details including "a wide limestone stairway", "pink-painted lintels with keystones", "brick voussoirs", "Doric pilasters", and a "semi-elliptical fanlight".